17 experts share their email productivity tips and tools

 My favorite tool is Mailbutler

-Mailbutler is a great software add-on for our business.
+Mailbutler is a great intelligent email assistant for our business communicaiton.
 I use Apple Mail, and the Apple Mail extension is the best feature of this app that I have used on a regular basis for the past three years; in fact, I cannot even imagine using Mail without it.

 Mailbutler is a game changer for me as a small business owner since I have a very significant needs for handling and monitoring my email.